The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

-Let us briefly explain our main strategy of proof for Theorems~\ref{thm:ground_states_orthonormal_small_p} and~\ref{thm:ground_states_orthonormal_all_p}.
-Assuming that $J(N)$ and $J(M)$ have minimisers, the proof of the binding inequality $J(N+M)<J(N)+J(M)$ requires to investigate the interaction of these two minimisers placed far away.
-Since the $\mu_j$ are all negative, the $u_j$ all decay exponentially fast at infinity, essentially like $\exp(-\sqrt{-\mu_j}|x|)$, so that this interaction is exponentially small.
-It is somewhat reminiscent of~\cite{CatLio-93a,CatLio-93b,CatLio-93c,BahLi-90,BahLio-97}.
-In particular, the decay at infinity of the total density $\rho_N$ (resp. $\rho_M$) is determined by the last eigenvalue $\mu_N$ (resp. $\mu_M$).
-We were able to prove that this interaction is attractive under the additional constraint that
+Next, we briefly explain our strategy of proof for Theorems~\ref{thm:ground_states_orthonormal_small_p} and~\ref{thm:ground_states_orthonormal_all_p} and discuss the main message stemming from this analysis.
+Assuming that $J(N)$ and $J(M)$ have minimisers, the proof of the binding inequality $J(N+M)<J(N)+J(M)$ goes by evaluating the nonlinear interaction of these two minimisers placed far away, as is classical in such variational problems.
+The main difficulty here is that the functions $u_i$ all decay exponentially fast at infinity so that this interaction is exponentially small.
+Our main result follows from a careful evaluation of this term.
+In informal words, our main message is thus that \textbf{quantum tunnelling can induce binding (hence existence of ground states) in a nonlinear model, provided that the nonlinearity is `sufficiently strong'}.
+Here `strong' is precisely the condition that $p<2$.
+Our simulations presented below in Section~\ref{sec:large_N} and in~\cite{FraGonLew-20b_ppt} suggest that this is in fact a \textbf{real physical effect} in dimensions $d=1,2$, not just a mathematical argument.
+Namely, we have numerically found ground states for $J(N)$ which are very close to being a combination of $N$ copies of the NLS solution $Q$ (see Figure~\ref{fig:2d}), with an energy very close to $N\,J(1)$.

+To our knowledge, this is the first result of this type for a nonlinear translation-invariant problem.
+A similar evaluation of exponentially small nonlinear interactions can be for instance found in~\cite{Albanese-88,CatLio-93a,CatLio-93b,CatLio-93c,BahLi-90,BahLio-97,Daumer-94,OlgRou-20_ppt} but for completely different models which are not translation-invariant and have no orthonormal constraint.
+In~\cite{FraGonLew-20_ppt} our strategy is used to disprove part of the Lieb-Thirring conjecture~\cite{LieThi-76}.

+Let us now explain where the condition $p<2$ arises in the proof, which can be found in Section~\ref{sec:proof_binding}.
+We assume that there are two orthonormal systems $(u_n)_{n=1}^N$ and $(v_m)_{m=1}^M$ which are minimisers for $J(N)$ and $J(M)$, respectively.
+We denote the two densities by $\rho=\sum_{n=1}^N|u_n|^2$ and $\rho'=\sum_{m=1}^M|v_m|^2$, the decay of which is dictated by the last eigenfunctions $u_N$ and $v_M$ which have the smallest eigenvalues $\mu_N$ and $\mu'_M$ in absolute value.
+Next we add to the $u_n$'s a translation of the $v_m$'s by a large amount $R$ in the direction of $e_1=(1,0,...,0)$.
+The resulting family of $N+M$ functions is not orthonormal but it is exponentially close to being so.
+Orthonormalising it generates an error of the order $O(e_R^2)$ in the energy, where

+is the largest possible overlap between these functions.
+In the limit $R\to\ii$, $e_R$ essentially behaves like $\exp(-\min(|\mu_N|^{\frac12},|\mu'_M|^{\frac12})R)$ due to the exponential decay of the eigenfunctions.
+On the other hand, the nonlinear term is always attractive and a careful evaluation in the intermediate region gives that it is at least of the order